carmine560/trading-assistant/README.md

     ('hide_window', '登録銘柄')]     # hide the Watchlists window.
 ```

+> **Note** These examples are tested in the following environment:
+> 1080p, a maximized Watchlists window, a left-snapped Summary window,
+> and a right-snapped Chart window.

 ### Replace Watchlist with Market Data on Website ###

 The following `watch_active_stocks` replaces the stocks in the